How to Fix Common TypeScript Type Errors: Practical Guide With Examples

 greet(42); // Error: Argument of type 'number' is not assignable to parameter of type 'string'

-How to fix it: Convert the value or change the function signature.
+Fix: Convert the value or update the function signature:

 greet(String(42)); // convert the argument